The school report cards for Virginia’s schools, school divisions, and the state never looked better!

 Today, AIS Network announced that we’ve wrapped up development work on the Virginia Department of Education’s School Quality Profiles website.
-One more reason that I’m particularly proud of this project is because I’m the parent of two children who attend a great public school in Virginia.
+One more reason that I’m particularly proud of this project is that I’m the parent of two children who attend a great public school in Virginia.

 For about a year, AISN’s team of designers and engineers worked closely with the VDOE to develop and host the new site, which provides data about student achievement, college and career readiness, program completion, school safety, teacher quality and other topics of interest to parents, students and the general public.